Halloween: H2O-1998

 She wants this long chapter in her life to finally close.

-What nods to history this film contains!
+What nods to history does this film contain!
 And that is the best part of it.
 Otherwise, without the history, it would be a run-of-the-mill slasher film.

 Besides the obvious Michael/Laurie connection, what a treat to see Jamie Lee Curtis’s real-life mother (and original scream queen herself), Janet Leigh.